Ritik210/Ritik210/README.md

 ## 🧐About me

 I am a CS undergrad pursuing my Bachelor's degree from University of Petroleum & Energy Studies.
 I am a Unity Game Developer.
-I have developed games
+I have developed games in both 2D and 3D platforms.

 <!--
 **Ritik210/Ritik210** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.